Grayson Allen: Memphis Grizzlies (2019–2021)

-Milwaukee Bucks (2021–present)
+Milwaukee Bucks (2021–2023)

 On August 7, 2021, Allen was traded by the Grizzlies to the Milwaukee Bucks for Sam Merrill and two future second-round draft picks.
 Bucks general manager Jon Horst commented, "Grayson is a talented guard...
 His three-point shooting, energy, toughness and basketball IQ make him a great addition, and we're excited to welcome him to Milwaukee."
 On October 18, Allen signed a reported 2-year, $20 million rookie scale extension with the Bucks.
-The next day, he made his debut for the team, recording 10 points, 6 assists, and 4 rebounds in a win over the Brooklyn Nets.
+The next day, he made his debut for the team, recording 10 points, 6 assists and 4 rebounds in a win over the Brooklyn Nets.

 On January 21, 2022, during a game against the Chicago Bulls, Allen fouled opposing guard Alex Caruso and was ejected from the game after he received a flagrant 2 foul.
 Bulls coach Billy Donovan publicly condemned Allen after the game, citing Allen's history of dangerous plays and stating that he "could've ended [Caruso's] career."
 Caruso suffered a fractured right wrist and was ruled out for 6 to 8 weeks.
 On January 23, Grayson was suspended for one game by the NBA.
 On the incident, Allen said, "It was unfortunate how it played out.
 I jumped to block it with my left, and as I'm spinning went to grab the ball with my right hand, not throw him down.
 It was a really hard fall and I'm glad he's okay.
 If I could do the play over again knowing he'd fall like that I wouldn't make the play."

 On April 22, 2022, during Game 3 of the first round of the playoffs, Allen scored a then-playoff career-high 22 points in a 111–81 win over the Chicago Bulls.
 Two days later, he bested this total with 27 points alongside three steals in a 119–95 Game 4 win.

 On January 4, 2023, Allen scored 16 points, including a game-winning three point shot, during a 104–101 overtime win over the Toronto Raptors.